mkonda/repsheet/README.md

 #### Installation

 Compilation is done via `apxs`.
 This is one of the simpler ways to deal with compilation/installation/activation of a module.
-The process is wrapped in a Makefile though to ease the process
+Repsheet uses autotools to generate `configure` scripts and make files.
+If you want to build from source you will need to have the [check](http://check.sourceforge.net/) library installed as well as the dependencies listed above.

 ```
+autogen.sh
+./configure
 make
 sudo make install
 ```